bitcoin-computer/bitcoin-computer-bitcore/README.md

 $ yarn install
 ```

-Next, you can check everything is installed correctly by running the full test-suite and verifying that all tests are completed successfully.
+Next, you can check that everything is installed correctly by running the full test-suite and verifying that all tests are completed successfully.

 ```s
 $ npm test